-The Company granted the underwriters a 45-day option from the date of this prospectus to purchase up to 2,086,956 additional Ordinary Shares at the Initial Public Offering price less the underwriting discounts and commissions.
+The Company granted the underwriters a 45-day option from the effective date of the registration statement relating to the Initial Public Offering to purchase up to 2,086,956 additional ordinary shares at the Initial Public Offering price less the underwriting discounts and commissions.
 On August 6, 2020, the underwriters fully exercised the over-allotment option.